sciustechnologia/sciustechnologia.github.io/python/06_functions/0610_recursion.md

 ---

 ## recursive function
-> A function that calls itself.
+> Self-referential situation: a function that calls itself.
 > [realpython](https://realpython.com/python-recursion/#why-use-recursion)
-> Self-referential situation.

 ### A recursive function has:

-- Base Case
+- a Base Case
   - a condition that evaluates the current input to stop the recursion from continuing.
-- Recursive Step
+- a Recursive Step
   - one or more calls to the recursive function to bring the input closer to the base case.

 ### Why Use Recursion?

 - tree-like data structures (nested structures), fit a recursive definition
-- Recursive implementations often consume more memory than non-recursive ones.
+- Recursive implementations often **consume more memory** than non-recursive ones.
 - might result in slower execution time.
-- readability of the code will be the biggest determining factor
+- **readability** of the code will be the biggest determining factor

 When you call a function in Python, the interpreter creates a new local namespace so that names defined within that function don’t collide with identical names defined elsewhere.
 One function can call another, and even if they both define objects with the same name, it all works out fine because those objects exist in separate namespaces.